 Without extensive experience or technical knowledge, spotting a fixer-upper is a difficult task.
 As a result, getting a professional inspection done by a surveyor is your best option to make sure you spot any significant problems with a boat.

-When buying from a boatyard, speak to the staff to gain insight into how the boat has been cared for, or how long it has not been in use.
+When buying a boat from a boatyard, speak to the staff to gain insight into how the boat has been cared for, or how long it has not been in use.

 - Broken or detached structural components